What this page is based on

 Status

 Official items include SDLT rates, LBTT rates, LTT rates, and published higher-rate treatment rules.
-Estimate-led items include none of the tax bands themselves, but related legal and practical costs around the purchase are still estimates.
+Estimate-led items include the wider buying costs around the tax calculation, such as legal fees, surveys and moving costs.

 Buyers should check